Scala NW

 How do you typically assess and diagnose SUD in your patients?

-One of the criteria is that your opioid use leads to some sort of health risk or hazard or harm.
+"One of the criteria is that the patient's opioid use leads to some sort of health risk.
 If they're in the emergency department, that's happened, right?
-If they have other symptoms or other criteria for opioid use disorder, like they're using escalating doses or they have withdrawal when they don't use it, then that really puts them into more of a moderate category and they would be candidates then for Buprenorphine."
+If they have other symptoms or other criteria for opioid use disorder, like they're using escalating doses or they have withdrawal when they don't use it, that puts them into a moderate category and they would be candidates for Bup."

 What are the biggest challenges you face in treating patients with SUD?